-Here’s the recipe for Roasted Squash Stuffed with Roasted Vegetables.
-If you try this recipe I hope you’ll come back to leave a star rating and a comment.
+Here’s the Stuffed Roasted Squash Recipe.
+If you try this recipe, I hope you’ll come back to leave a star rating and a comment.
 I’d love to know what you think!Print

 Roasted Squash Stuffed with Roasted Vegetables

-A celebration of fall – a medley of roasted fall vegetables served in roasted squash halves, with pomegranate molasses.
+A medley of roasted vegetables served in roasted squash halves.
 A great side dish for a special occasion.

 - Prep Time: 1 hour